liveswrittenbyhand/digital-exhibition/pages/about.md

 The seminar was fortunate to experience workshops led by live experts as well, and is indebted to the expertise of [Marissa Nicosia](https://www.abington.psu.edu/marissa-nicosia), Associate Professor of Renaissance English at Penn State Abington, for leading a workshop on early modern penmanship.
 With her, the seminar practiced reading early modern handwriting and copied a seventeenth-century manuscript recipe with their own quill pens and iron gall ink.

-{% include figure.html filename="https://github.com/liveswrittenbyhand/digital-exhibition/tree/main/objects/LWH_01-Marissa Nicosia Workshop.jpeg" alt="Photograph of a classroom session.
-Seven students are looking at the materials in front of them, while a professor is explaining them via Zoom, displayed on a laptop and the screen. " caption="Figure 1.
-Professor Marissa Nicosia guiding students as they decipher and read a 17th-century recipe from a receipt book written by Christian Barclay Jaffray, held in Penn State University Eberly Family Special Collections Library for her early modern handwriting workshop." %}